 Beef and dairy animals receive their hormones either through direct injection or from an implant placed under the skin.

-Currently, beef cows are the only meat-producing animals approved for hormone injection in the United States.
+In beef cows: Currently, beef cows are the only meat-producing animals approved for hormone injection in the United States.
 There are five different hormones used, three natural and two synthetic; testosterone is the most well-known.
 The hormones are administered through an implant under the skin of the ear and deliver measured amounts throughout the animal's life.
 Implanted beef cows convert feed into muscle faster and more efficiently, leading to quicker maturity and leaner beef.

-The only growth hormone approved for use in dairy cattle is called bovine somatotropin (bST) or recombant bovine growth hormone (rBGH).
+In dairy cows: The only growth hormone approved for use in dairy cattle is called bovine somatotropin (bST) or recombant bovine growth hormone (rBGH).
 The hormone is administered through injection and simulates another naturally occurring hormone (IGF-1) which the cow uses to convert nutrients into milk.
 Simply put, cows given bST produce more milk than non-injected cows.